Satomi (singer, born 1993)

 Satomi (さとみ, Satomi) is a Japanese singer and live streamer.
 He is a member of the J-pop group Strawberry Prince.

-Biography
+Career

 Satomi was recruited by Nanamori to join Strawberry Prince in mid-2016.
 On September 9, 2019, he released his first solo mini-album, Memories.
 It placed second on the Oricon weekly album ranking and first on the Oricon daily album ranking.
+He released his first full album, Never End, on September 13, 2023.
+It placed second on the Oricon weekly album ranking and first on the Oricon daily album ranking.
+His second full album, S's, released on September 24, 2025, and ranked third on the Oricon weekly album ranking.

 On August 19, 2021, Satomi released an official fanbook, Satomi Memory.
 The book ranked first on the Oricon weekly book ranking.

+Satomi suspended his activities with Strawberry Prince from July 2025 to September 2025 to prepare for the release of his second full album and a solo concert in September.